aramkeshishyan/distanceVectorRouting/README.md

 * POSIX TREADS(Pthreads) library

 ## Setup
-To run this project using any Linux Terminal
+To run this project use any Linux Terminal
 ```
 $ cd ../distanceVectorRouting
 ```